-the physicians, who was expected to make an examination of Youtsey, had not returned from the country, and as all the witnesses must be examined at once, he adjourned court until 2 p. m.
+The total number of ministerialists elected is 22%.
+The opposition has elected is 22%.
+The opposition has elected is 23%.
+The opposition has ele the physicians, who was expected to make an examination of Youtsey, had not returned from the country, and as all the witnesses must be examined at once, he adjourned court until 2 p. m.

-Singular Series of Accidents,
+Singular Series of Accidents.

 Liverpool, Oct.
+13.-A singular series Liverpool.
+Oct.
 13.-A singular series of accidents occurred in the Mersey today.
-The Norwegian steamer Veritas collided with the Leyland Line steamer Devonia, from Boston, Oct.
-3. Unsuccessful efforts were made to beach the Veritas on the Cheshire shore after which, she was towed over the Liverpool side where the cable parted and she collided with the steamer Earl of Powys, causing the latter to break from her moorings.
-Thereupon both from her moorings.
-Thereupon both steamers drifted down the river, and the Veritas crashed into two thick iron booms stretched from the pier head at St. George's Landing stage.
-Everything about her deck was carried away, and she is now a submerged wreck.
-The Earl of Powys, while drifting, smashed her youts, lost her propeller and her men, and with men who have worn the blue and men who have worn the gray, and all agree that liberty stands as the basis of American citizenship.
-If the people are wise they will pursue the course which has brought material prosperity, but greater than material prosperity, is freedom."
+The Norwegian steamer Veritas collided with the Leviand Line steamer Devonia, from Boston, Oct.
+2. Unsuccessful efforts were made to beach the Veritas on the Cheshire shore after which site was towed over the Liverpool side where the cable parted and she collided with the steamer Eari of Powys, causing the latter to break from her moorings.
+Thereupon both steamers drifted down the river, and the Veritas crashed into two thick iron booms stretched from the pier head at booms stretched from the pler head at St. George's Landing stage.
+Everya right to appeal to you on more than one issue.
+I believe emphatically in and she is now a submerged wreck.
+The

+Moses Fowler Chase, the young milmen, and with men who have worn the lionaire, of Lafayette, Ind., has dis-blue and men who have worn the gray. appeared from the private insancasylum